a-zamrik/wayfarer-daw/README.md

 * WAV files may be loaded and played
 * Audo Effect Chains
     This affects both the Sine Synth and any audio currently being played.
-    Audio effects may be added, removed, or re-ordered in realtime.
+    Audio effects may be added, removed, or re-ordered in real time.
 * A POC GUI utilizing the DearImGui framework.

 ## Available Audio Effects
 #### Auto Filter
-    Similar to Ableton's Auto Filter, Allos for Low Pass, High Pass, Band Pass, and Notch Filters.
+    Similar to Ableton's Auto Filter, Allows for Low Pass, High Pass, Band Pass, and Notch Filters.

 ## Audio Effects to be ported from VTTTS Synth
-#### Microcassette emulator
+#### Micro-cassette emulator
 #### Reverb
-#### Phasevocoder effects such as; vocoder, pitch shifter, robotic vocoder
+#### Phase vocoder effects such as; vocoder, pitch shifter, robotic vocoder
-#### Paulstreatch
+#### Paul streatch

 ## Building
 ```bash